linssab/SpecAnalyst/README.md

 ## Installation:

-This script has external dependencies.<br>
+This script has external dependencies and runs with Python 3x<br>
 Xraylib package is optional to run the script, but strongly recommended.
 You can find it available at [this link](https://github.com/tschoonj/xraylib/wiki)<br>
 Numpy, matplotlib and scipy packages are necessary.<br>
 If you lack any of the three packages mentioned, simply install them via pip through your terminal:<br>